zipkinlab/Zipkin_etal_2023_JAE/case-study-2-butterfly/code/README.md

 # code

 This directory contains all code for raw data analysis, fitting models, and producing the results shown in the manuscript for the butterfly cases tudy.
 The scripts directly in the `code` directory are data prep scripts used to prepare the butterfly data for fitting the model in both `spAbundance` and `Stan`.
 The scripts in `spAbundance-code/` and `stan-code`/ contain the specific scripts for fitting the model in `spAbundance` and `Stan`, respectively.
-Note that the `stan-code` directory is currently empty, but scripts for fitting this model in `Stan` will be added to this directory shortly.

 1. `butterfly-data-prep.R`: script to prepare the raw data from the five butterfly data sets into the format necessary for fitting the integrated community model.

 ## spAbundance-code